 - Boot camps – These are conducted in physical classroom.
-They are very expensive but provide the best learning experience.
-If you are in USA, you can look at the program conducted by Velociteach.
+They provide the best learning experience and student support.
+Even though boot camps seem to very expensive, they are worth the investment.

 - Instructor led online training – These are conducted in a virtual classroom over the Internet.
 They are not as expensive as boot camps.
-They provide decent learning experience while enjoying the comfort of your home.
-I have written an article to review and compare PMP virtual classrooms.
-You can look at this article to make your choice.
+They provide decent learning experience while you can enjoy the comfort of your home.

 - Self-learning online training – These are conducted through online recorded videos.
 Since there is no instructor, they are the least expensive.
 You can look at my article on CAPM online training reviews to make your choice.

 I would recommend you to look at a classroom or live online workshop only if your organization is sponsoring the training.
 Although classroom programs provide better learning orientation and student support, they are generally very expensive.
 An online program is more than sufficient to crack entry level CAPM test.

 Over To You

 The prerequisites to CAPM certification are easy.
 But, the exam is difficult.
 When are you thinking of taking the exam?
 What training are you planning to take?

 Cost Of Doing CAPM Certification

 Everything You Wanted To Know About PMI Audit